dylech30th/dylech30th/README.md

   </p>
 </div>

-A noob often share his meaningless notes and notes on his blog: [dylech30th's blog](https://sora.ink), welcome to pay a visit and leave a comment
+A noob often share his meaningless notes on his blog: [dylech30th's blog](https://sora.ink), welcome to pay a visit and leave a comment

 Being capable of using a wide variety of programming languages, yet none of which is proficient, you really should try to convince him to focus on the senior high school courses